UWASL/dedup-bench/README.md

 # Supported Chunking and Hashing Techniques

+Here are some hints using which `config.txt` can be modified.

+### Chunking Techniques
 The following chunking techniques are currently supported by DedupBench.
-Note that the `chunking_algo` parameter in the configuration file needs to be edited before a run to switch techniques.
+Note that the `chunking_algo` parameter in the configuration file needs to be edited to switch techniques.

 | Chunking Technique | chunking_algo |
 |--------------------|---------------|